dhoffmann1/Sweetiegram/README.md

 ### Search page
 You can search all users of the platform by clicking the magnifying glass in the navbar.
 This will be refactored in the near weeks as a proper search engine (for the purposes of emphasizing other features, we chose to prioritize this last).
 ![search page](./images/searchpage1.png)

+##That's all folks!
+### Thank you for visiting our website, please feel free to interact with it as much as you like and email tiffanyang2015@gmail.com or any contributors listed for further information.